I’m starting in September

-We couldn’t wait to welcome you to College in September, so we’ve put together this area of useful links and information to give you the lowdown on being a student with us.
+We can’t wait to welcome you to College in September, so we’ve put together this area of useful links and information to give you the lowdown on being a student with us.

 We’ve covered everything from enrolment to financial support and have pulled together a handy list of FAQs that may answer any questions you may have before starting with us.
 If there is anything else you would like to know, please get in touch.